tsudalab/PepGAN/README.md

   python classifiertrain.py

-Than link to the trained model should be added into the PepganReward.py file
+  Afterwards link to the trained model should be added into the PepganReward.py file

 Details about PepGAN methodology can be found here